 Email Based Access Restrictions

-More information on email based access restrictions here: https://support.ideascale.com/setup/email-domain-based-access-control
+More information on email-based access restrictions here: https://support.ideascale.com/setup/email-domain-based-access-control

-Poor Quality Posts, Off Topic Posts
+Poor Quality Posts, Off-Topic Posts

 Off Topic Moderation

-Completely off topic ideas in your community can cause a myriad of problems.
+Completely off-topic ideas in your community can cause a myriad of problems.
 Not only does it set a poor precedent, but it can severely lower the overall quality of ideas from other members of your community.
-The IdeaScale off topic tool gives your moderators the option to move certain ideas to a different area of the site, out of the main list of ideas.
-Community members can still vote/comment on the idea and link to the idea, but it won't be in the overall list of top voted ideas.
+The IdeaScale off-topic tool gives your moderators the option to move certain ideas to a different area of the site, out of the main list of ideas.
+Community members can still vote/comment on the idea and link to the idea, but it won't be in the overall list of top-voted ideas.

-More information on off topic moderation can be found here: https://support.ideascale.com/moderation/moderation-off-topic-posts
+More information on off-topic moderation can be found here: https://support.ideascale.com/moderation/moderation-off-topic-posts

 Moderation of New Idea Submissions

 Another simple method for preventing inappropriate comments/ideas is to configure your community for completely manual moderation of new posts.
-In this mode, new ideas or comments that are posted to the site will be placed into a queue for approval by your team of moderators.
+In this mode, new ideas or comments that are posted in the site will be placed into a queue for approval by your team of moderators.